 Durant's biggest threats include Blaziken (Fire), all carrying super-effective STAB moves.
 Blaziken is the most dangerous since Fire moves deal 4x damage.
 Only 1 weakness means fewer dedicated counters to worry about.
 Durant's base 109 Speed lets it outpace many threats and strike first, which matters more than trying to tank hits.

 Durant is leaning toward the physical side (base 109 Attack).
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 109 Speed lets it outrun most of the field.
+Speed tells the real story.
+Base 109 Speed lets it outrun most of the field.
 Fits the sweeper role.

 Since Black & White, Durant has been obtainable in 7 games.
 A Generation 5 debut means a shorter history, but Durant has appeared steadily across every generation since.